 - Pulling you over without an articulable suspicion

 - Searching your vehicle without a lawful justification

 - Using a breathalyzer that is poorly maintained or improperly calibrated

 When any of the above happens to you, your lawyer may request that evidence be removed from the prosecutor’s case.
 If this motion to suppress the evidence is successful, the prosecutor may not have enough evidence to use at the trial, which often gives us the ability to ask the judge to dismiss the whole case.

 If this strategy is not an option, we can still obtain a positive case outcome by negotiating with the prosecutor before your trial starts.
 With a young client who is more often than not a first offender, we are often able to convince the prosecutor to move the case into Alternative Rehabilitative Disposition, or ARD.
 Instead of being formally convicted of the crime, the judge will order you to perform community service and get substance abuse counseling.
 If you successfully pass through the probationary period, the charges will be dismissed and you can eventually request the expungement of your record.

-What Are the Consequences of an Underage DUI Conviction?
+What Are the Consequences of an Underage DUI Conviction in Pennsylvania?

 You need to act fast and get the help of a good drunk driving lawyer because a conviction for underage DUI involves harsh penalties, including a two day to six-month jail sentence, a year to year and a half license suspension, and fines ranging from $500 to $5,000.
 In addition to these criminal penalties, you will also need to deal with the collateral consequences of a conviction, which include: